matthewber/docs/versioned_docs/version-V1/faq/rentals.md

 <details><summary>What is a rental pass?</summary><br/>

 Rental passes let you rent a DEGEN for free, bypassing the rental fee entirely!
-Please note, rental passes can only be applied to DEGENs with Common backgrounds and zero rentals in queue (these typically cost 1,000 NFTL for a week-long rental).
+Please note, rental passes can only be applied to DEGENs with Common backgrounds and zero rentals in queue (these typically cost 1,000 NFTL for a week-long rental).</br></br>

-Nifty League typically issues rental passes as rewards for our active community members and players, and to Clubs, partners and other communites we love.
+Nifty League typically issues rental passes as rewards for our active community members and players, and to Clubs, partners and other communites we love.</br></br>

 You may choose to share your rental pass with a friend or family member who's interested in trying out Nifty Smashers, or buying a DEGEN NFT and understanding the player ecosystem in more detail.
 Alternatively, you can apply the rental pass on a DEGEN you don't own but wish to rent.